MegaMek/megamek/megamek/docs/ai-readme.txt

     too little terrain will hurt its performance.
 It also does no real path planning, so limited mobility mechs can get lost.

-Tech Note:

-Be careful about the memory allocated to you JVM when playing against the bot.
-MegaMek by itself currently needs about 20MB + .5MB for each entity.
-Some number of bots need about 15MB + 2MB for each entity.
-It is quite possible for a lance on lance battle to generate an OutOfMemory error after several rounds.
-We are working on reducing this overhead, but until then make sure to give the JVM enough heap space.

 Next Steps:

 Reuse the new pathing code.